Icode010/EarthsFirewall/README.md

 ## 🚀 Project Overview
 A comprehensive web application that simulates asteroid impact scenarios using real NASA data.
 Features interactive 3D visualizations, orbital mechanics calculations, and a "Defend Earth" game mode for the NASA Space Apps Challenge.

-**Built for the 2025 NASA Space Apps Challenge by team SPALRB based in Charlotte, NC**
+**Built for the 2025 NASA Space Apps Challenge by team Earths Firewall based in Charlotte, NC**

 ## 🛠️ Technology Stack
 - **Backend**: Python Flask for API endpoints and data processing